ni/semi-test-library-dotnet/docs/UserGuide/CustomInstrumentSupport.md

 To perform operations on the instrument, you need to write high-level extension methods to extend the `CustomInstrumentSessionsBundle` class.

 - Refer to [Extending the Semiconductor Test Library](https://ni.github.io/semi-test-library-dotnet/UserGuide/advanced/ExtendingTheSemiconductorTestLibrary.html) for more specific instructions to get started.
-- You will need to add the following `using` directives at the top of your .cs file to reference the required classes from the library:
+- Add the following `using` directives at the top of your .cs file to reference the required classes from the library:
   - `using NationalInstruments.SemiconductorTestLibrary.Common;`
   - `using NationalInstruments.SemiconductorTestLibrary.DataAbstraction;`
   - `using NationalInstruments.SemiconductorTestLibrary.InstrumentAbstraction.CustomInstrument;`